-Learning the Limits of the Models
+Learning to Understand the Limits of the Models

 A major part of the daily tactical planning process involved scientists individually, in small groups, and in the formal science team meeting of the day, using a software tool called Science Activity Planner (SAP).
 This tool allows the scientists to specify the observations needed to produce a required observation (and its resulting data product), and provides estimates of the amount of time and power that any given observation would require.
-It thus allowed scientists to agree on the activities that would be requested on a given day.
+It thus allowed scientists to decide on a preliminary version of the particular activities that would be requested on a given day.